Low-Income Home Energy Assistance Program (LIHEAP)

 • Helps keep families safe and healthy through initiatives that assist families with energy costs.

 • Receive a one-time payment to assist with household heating costs, regardless of heating fuel type.
+This payment is not intended to pay your entire winter heating costs.

 • Both home owners and renters may qualify